 In the meantime, you can numb a painful, irritated pimple with an over-the-counter numbing cream, Dr. Guanche says, which may make you less inclined to pick it.

-You can also make an appointment with your dermatologist, who will know exactly what to do to get rid of a painful pimple.
+make an appointment with your dermatologist, who will know exactly what to do to get rid of a painful pimple.
 And, they may even have a popping tip or two.